 - Children with substance use problems requiring emergency out-of-home care through a court order or community-based out-patient services.

-- Children falling between the cracks of state agencies such as DCF, DMH and DYS.
+- Children falling between the cracks of state agencies such as DCF, DMH, DYS, and DPH.

 - Children who are older since the Juvenile Court has jurisdiction over children up to age 18.